 1. One-foot stands

 This exercise has variations which increase the difficulty.
 Firstly, stand on the injured foot with your eyes open and arms stretched at the sides.
 Try to maintain the position for a minute or so.
-After you’ve mastered it, try the same exercise with your arms crossed at your chest.
+After you’ve mastered it, try the same exercise with your arms crossed over your chest.
 The next variation involves holding your hands to the sides but closing your eyes.
 The final variation consists in holding your eyes closed with your arms crossed at your chest.
-This final variation may prove a little bit tricky but will fully stimulate your ankle in maintaining stability.
+This final variation may prove a little bit tricky but willfully stimulate your ankle in maintaining stability.

 Other exercises include the use of specially designed boards, pillows, and such uneven surfaces that can be ordered online or bought at sports shops.
 Studies have shown that these types of exercises aid tremendously in the healing process.